Get Involved. Sponsor a Street Child.

 Your sponsorship funds are paid directly to your sponsored child every month.

-Every payday they must have proof of their attendance and Qudsia keeps track of how well they are doing.
+Every payday the students must have proof of their attendance and Qudsia keeps track of how well they are doing.
 Motivation is not a problem.
 Street children, more than anyone else, know the value of an education and work hard to stay off the streets.
-Their parents are thrilled to no longer be required to ask their children to work on the streets.

-Sponsorship means much more than monetary support..
+Sponsorship means much more than monetary support.
 Through photos and letters carried back and forth (which we translate), you will be able to communicate with one another.
-We have been told over and over again, how important it is that they realize someone cares.

-The fact that someone cares can be the difference between working hard and giving up.
-If after each year, you decide to not continue your sponsorship, please give us at least 60 days notice.
+Knowing that someone cares can be the difference between working hard and giving up.

-You can build a well or finance an irrigation project and leave, but a decision to educate is a long-term commitment.
-TIE will do everything possible to avoid disrupting the education of children sponsored through TIE.
+One can build a well or finance an irrigation project and leave, but funding an education is a long-term commitment.
+TIE does everything possible to avoid disrupting the education of sponsored children.